Saudi Arabia’s Reach in Yemen: Fighting for Regional Dominance

 Saudi Arabia fears that its influence, based on its oil reserves and the administration of Islam’s most holy cities, constitutes but a window of opportunity.
 Its greater assertiveness and sectarianism amount to a determined effort to exploit that opportunity to cement its place in the Middle East and North Africa’s geopolitics.

 Saudi Arabia’s unprecedented military assertiveness is a key pillar of its defense doctrine as described by Nawaf Obaid, a Saudi scholar with close ties to the kingdom’s political elite.
-The doctrine aims to counter, in Obaid’s words, the three foremost threats to the kingdom: “regional instability, a revanchist and/or nuclear Iran, and terrorism.”
+The doctrine aims to counter, in Obaid’s words, the three foremost threats to the kingdom: “Regional instability, a revanchist and/or nuclear Iran, and terrorism.”

 The Saudis and their Gulf Cooperation Council (GCC) allies, especially the United Arab Emirates, are currently engaged in finishing the job by pushing north with the objective of ridding the entire country of any groups that are affiliated with Iran.
 Once Yemen is secure, the Saudis plan to utilize their enhanced strategic alliances and formidable military infrastructure to address the Syrian civil war, Obaid asserted.

 He claims that Saudi military planners have already started looking at potential scenarios where Riyadh could use air power to provide cover for anti-Assad forces not linked to terrorist groups.
-Sooner or later, a Saudi coalition will get involved in Syria, and it will become the largest and most dangerous front in the conflict between the kingdom, its Arab allies and Iran, Obaid added.
+Sooner or later, a Saudi coalition will get involved in Syria, and it will become the largest and most dangerous front in the conflict between the kingdom, its Arab allies, and Iran, Obaid added.

 The more aggressive stance of Saudi Arabia is part of the attempt by the kingdom to use its military and financial muscle to counter the revolutionary ideology of Iran since the 1979 Islamic revolution.
 It has done so by globally propagating its austere, intolerant vision of Islam that has produced more extreme, violent interpretations adopted by groups like Islamic State and Al Qaeda that challenge absolute monarchical rule cloaked in an Islamic veneer.

-Notwithstanding its kinetic campaign Saudi Arabia is unlikely to be the foremost player once the dust has settled from the current bloody conflict that have sparked the largest wave of refugees since World War Two.
+Notwithstanding its kinetic campaign, Saudi Arabia is unlikely to be the foremost player once the dust has settled from the current bloody conflict that have sparked the largest wave of refugees since World War Two.

 Military victory in southern Yemen may prove difficult to translate into sustainable political achievement.
 Long-standing Saudi interference in Yemeni politics is a key ingredient in Yemen’s mix of complex problems and is complicated by widespread Yemeni resentment of the humanitarian and civilian cost of the Saudi military campaign.
 The battle for northern Yemen may moreover prove to be more difficult than the one for the south given its complicated topography as well as greater popular support for the rebels.

 Discontent in Bahrain continues to simmer even though the Saudi intervention and continued repression have largely stymied mass protests.
-Bahrain’s Saudi and UAE-backed refusal to address root causes risks fueling radicalization and potentially offers Iran opportunities to exploit what is fundamentally a domestic Bahraini problem.
+Bahrain’s Saudi and UAE-backed refusal to address the root causes risks fueling radicalization and potentially offers Iran opportunities to exploit what is fundamentally a domestic Bahraini problem.

 Underlying all of this is, however, a reality that Saudi Arabia is unwilling to entertain.
-Its financial and energy muscle, together with its claim to moral authority derived from its status as the custodian of the two holy cities, is likely to prove insufficient in the struggle for regional predominance with countries like Iran, Turkey and Egypt.
+Its financial and energy muscle, together with its claim to moral authority derived from its status as the custodian of the two holy cities, is likely to prove insufficient in the struggle for regional predominance with countries like Iran, Turkey, and Egypt.

 Despite having to sort out problems of their own, these three countries ultimately bring assets to the table that Saudi Arabia does not have or that match those of the kingdom: a legacy of either empire or identity that is rooted in thousands of years of history, large populations and huge domestic markets, significant industrial bases, powerful militaries and energy resources that in the case of Iran and more recently Egypt, over time will reduce if not neutralize the kingdom’s competitive edge.